TheRetroMike/PhoneMining/README.md

 lscpu
 ```

-### Verus + AdventureCoin Mining
+### Verus + AdventureCoin Dual Mining
-Install miners and set it to auto start on phone boot with the following (replace pool url, wallet address, password, and thread count with your settings)
+Install miners and set it to auto start on phone boot with the following (replace pool url, wallet address, password, and thread count with your settings).
+On reboot, miners will start automatically, but you need to do ```screen -r miner``` to attach and then use ctrl+a twice to switch between the two miner windows.
+Alternatively, you can exit both windows with ctrl+c and then run ```~/uistartup.sh``` the get the split view.

 Determine CPU thread affinity here: https://bitsum.com/tools/cpu-affinity-calculator/
-Example Params:
+- Param 1: VRSC Pool URL
+- Param 2: VRSC Wallet
+- Param 3: VRSC Password
+- Param 4: VRSC Threads
+- Param 5: VRSC CPU Affinity
+- Param 6: ADVC Pool URL
+- Param 7: ADVC Wallet
+- Param 8: ADVC Password
+- Param 9: ADVC Threads
+- Param 10: ADVC CPU Affinity

 #### 8-Core (4 core for Verus and 4 core for AdventureCoin)
 ```bash